Helsinki Syndrome (TV series): Production

-Helsinki Syndrome (Helsinki-syndrooma) was announced in April 2021 as a joint production of Beta Film with Fisher King (production company)|Fisher King.
-Peter Franzén was signed on as lead actor.
-It was created by Miikko Oikkonen.
-In the early 2010s Oikkonen had read stories of over-indebted families due to the 1990s Finnish banking crisis.
-Oikkonen considered a documentary, however Yle wanted a fictional drama inspired by those events, which became Helsinki Syndrome.
-Oikkonen's parents had become long-term unemployed during that crisis – his father worked in the electrical industry, which inspired Franzén's character of Elias.
-Filming of the television series began in June 2021.
+Helsinki Syndrome (Helsinki-syndrooma) was announced in April 2021 as a joint production between Beta Film and Fisher King (production company)|Fisher King, with Peter Franzén signed on as lead actor.
+In the early 2010s the show's creator Miikko Oikkonen, had read stories of over-indebted families due to the 1990s Finnish banking crisis.
+Oikkonen considered a documentary but Yle TV1 wanted a fictional drama inspired by those events, which became Helsinki Syndrome.
+Oikkonen's parents had become long-term unemployed during that crisis, and his father having worked in the electrical industry inspired Franzén's character of Elias.

-Besides Helsinki, first season's filming occurred in Hyvinkää, Nurmijärvi, Hiidenranta in Vihti and Hiidenpirtti in Lohja.
-Buildings in Pusula, Lohja, were used for the Salo bank branch, Pikka Karo's home, and Liisa Koskinen's premises, set in Turku.
+Filming of the series began in June 2021.
+Besides Helsinki, the first season's locations included Hyvinkää, Nurmijärvi, Hiidenranta in Vihti, and Hiidenpirtti in Lohja.
+Buildings in Pusula, Lohja were used for the Salo bank branch, Pikka Karo's home, and Liisa Koskinen's premises, set in Turku.
 The second season used an old lime and cement factory in Virkkala, Lohja, and locations in Sipoo.